ls1intum/Artemis/docs/user/exams/students_guide.rst

    Participating in Programming Exercises with the online code editor and local IDE enabled

-- If your exercise allows the use of the local IDE you will have access to the button ``Clone Repository``.
+- If your exercise allows the use of the local IDE you will have access to the button |clone_repo|.
 - When you click it you can choose to clone the exercise via ``HTTPS`` or ``SSH``, if you have configured your private key.

     .. note::